Skip to Content

 Halls Gap in the Grampians

-The Grampians are teeming with wildlife including kangaroos, koalas, and wallabies.
+The Grampians National Park is teeming with wildlife including kangaroos, koalas, and wallabies.
 You’ll have a great opportunity to get up and close personal with these animals if you haven’t before.

 The scenery is also spectacular, with amazing views across the park from atop the numerous viewing areas.